InvokeAwesome/Aevum/doc/features.md

+## Style
+(Most of?) the book will be written in iambic hexameter couplets, also known as "heroic couplets."
+This takes after the style of Alexander Pope (translating Homer) and John Dryden (translating Virgil).
+My goal is to resurrect classical epic poetry for our current cultural milieu, in a way that is aesthetically pleasing and accessible enough for the mainstream.

+This is not just a gimmick, I hope, but serves a more immediate purpose for the narrative.
+The portions in verse are written from a heavenly, angelic perspective (see below), and the poetic format is intended to evoke that transcendence.

+I should be able to achieve an earthly counterpoint to this by dropping into prose when the perspective shifts to that of a mortal human.
+Hopefully this will be evocative enough to reinforce the other narrative goals of the text.

 ## Perspective
-Most of the book, which is written in verse, is from perspective of Grace's guardian angel.
+The portions of the book that are written in verse, are from perspective of Grace's guardian angel.
 We get a very intimate third-person view of Grace, with impossible levels of detail.
 The angel can see things as minute as Grace's heart rate, body temperature, and the subtlest body language.
 We also sometimes have "educated guessing" about what she's thinking.